Blendify/blender-manual/blender_docs/manual/animation/keyframes/visualization.rst

 Before we look at its options
-(all regrouped in the same *Visualisations* panel, in the Properties editor), let us first see how to display/hide these paths.
+(all regrouped in the same *Visualizations* panel, in the Properties editor), let us first see how to display/hide these paths.
 You have to do it manually and you have to first select the objects you want to show/hide the motion paths.
 Then: